-One single serious risk Safety Gate notification - as of 19 August 2019 - was issued for an impact drill that failed the mechanical strength drop test posing an electric shock hazard for the user.
+One single serious risk Safety Gate notification was issued for an impact drill that failed the mechanical strength drop test posing an electric shock hazard for the user.
 Detailed feedback concerning the standard was also conveyed to the relevant CENELEC Working Group - CLC/TC 116 Safety of motor-operated electric tools.